Ginny & Georgia: Critical response

-Controversies
+The third season holds an approval rating of 75% on Rotten Tomatoes, based on 16 critic reviews.
+The website's critics consensus reads, "Focused by a clearer throughline that doesn't skimp on melodrama, Ginny & Georgia's third season is still uneven but pulls off its most successful mix of froth and seriousness yet."
+On Metacritic, the second season has a weighted average score of 55 out of 100 based on 6 reviews, indicating "mixed or average".

+Race and gender

 On February 25, 2021, the term "Oppression Olympics" went viral on Twitter in response to a scene where the characters Hunter and Ginny use the term in an argument.
 The scene was received negatively by viewers, who criticized its commentary on race and stereotypes, with many calling the exchange "embarrassing".

-On March 1, 2021, the series fell into another controversy regarding a line from the final episode of Season 1, spoken by Ginny to Georgia: "You go through men faster than Taylor Swift."
+On March 1, 2021, a line in the first-season finale drew attention, spoken by Ginny to Georgia: "You go through men faster than Taylor Swift."
 This drew backlash from fans, who condemned the line as being misogynistic and an example of slut-shaming the musician; the phrase "Respect Taylor Swift" trended worldwide on Twitter.
-Swift acknowledged the situation herself by tweeting, "Hey Ginny & Georgia, 2010 called and it wants its lazy, deeply sexist joke back.
-How about we stop degrading hard working women by defining this horse shit as FunnY."
-She also criticized Netflix—which distributed her documentary Miss Americana—writing, "After Miss Americana, this outfit doesn't look cute on you".
+Swift herself responded very negatively, tweeting, "Hey Ginny & Georgia, 2010 called and it wants its lazy, deeply sexist joke back.
+How about we stop degrading hard working women by defining this horse shit as FuNnY [sic]."
+She went on to criticize Netflix—which distributed her documentary Miss Americana—writing, "Also, @netflix after Miss Americana, this outfit doesn't look cute on you".
 The show was subsequently review bombed on multiple platforms, including Rotten Tomatoes, IMDb, and Metacritic; as well as Google reviews.
 The series was also criticized for its unflattering lines referring to Lady Gaga and Lana Del Rey.